rmaronson/rmaronson.github.io/_pages/about.md

   - /about.html
 ---

 I am a postdoc at the [AABL Lab](https://aabl.cs.tufts.edu/) at Tufts University in Medford, MA.
-My work focuses on developing complex robot autonomy to empower users.
+My work focuses on developing complex robot autonomy and shared control algorithms to empower users.

 I earned a Ph.
 D. at the [Robotics Institute](http://ri.cmu.edu) at Carnegie Mellon University in Pittsburgh, Pennsylvania.
 I worked at the [HARP Lab](http://harp.ri.cmu.edu) with [Henny Admoni](http://hennyadmoni.com), studying how to incorporate eye gaze into assistive teleoperated manipulations.